stride3d/stride-docs/en/manual/engine/entity-component-model/usage.md

 By explicitly using `EntityProcessor<TComponent, TData>` instead, a different type can be chosen
 for the actual data.
 This way, the `EntityComponent` can e.g. have "heavier" startup data and
 references, while the data object that needs to be processed every frame can be kept small.

+This will require overriding a method `GenerateComponentData`, which produces a `TData` instance
+from a `TComponent` instance.

+### Overrides
+`EntityProcessor` also provides several methods which can be overridden in order to react to certain events.
+They are not overly complicated, so that their usage should be clear from their doc comments.